 Menu Close

-Parotid Gland – Anatomy, Function, Innervation.
+Anatomy of Parotid Gland.
 The paired parotid gland is the largest of the three pairs of salivary glands (parotid, submandibular, and sublingual).
 It is an irregular, lobulated, yellowish mass, lying largely below the external ear canal.
 Its shape is similar to a inverted pyramid.
 Each gland weighs about 25 g.
 It is located in a depression called retromandibular fossa (parotid bed) that is inferior to the auricle and posterior to the ramus of the mandible.

 Parotid Gland.
 Dr. Rahul Bagla ENT Textbook